MutantStargoat/deeprunner/README.md

 Keybindings:

   - W/A/S/D: move forward/back and strafe left/right.
+  - 2/X: move up/down.
   - Q and E: roll left/right.
+  - ~: Capture/release the mouse (toggle mouselook).
+  - Left mouse button: shoot lasers.
+  - Right mouse button: shoot missiles.
   - +/-: adjust sound volume.
+  - Alt-Enter: toggle between fullscreen/windowed.
+  - Esc: quit game and return to the menu.

+In future versions of the game, these will be re-bindable from an in-game menu.

 Options
 -------